jmaerte/simplicial-homology/README.md

 5. [Commands](#cmds)

 ## Input <a name="input"></a>
 The program takes a file input.
-The file should contain a name for the complex and the supersets in the complex.
+The file should contain a name for the complex and the supersets of it.
 For example one would safe the comlex C = {{1}, {2}, {3}, {1,2}, {1,3}, {2,3}, {1,2,3}, {4}} as the following content of a text file:
 C := [[1,2,3], [4]].<br>
 The program will then generate all subsets of the 'supersets' itself.